„Waves have something insanely calming“

 My home is my charging station.
 When I sit on the couch and look around, I feel like a cell phone on the induction plate.
 That's how it should be, and that's why a home has to be beautiful, because then it recharges you better.

 You have designed a really spectacular form.bar shelf.
-How did you come up with the idea and how difficult was the implementation?
+How did you come up with the idea and how difficult